7 Gallstones Symptoms You Need to Know About

 Pain following a meal can happen once in a while or after every meal.
 Known as biliary colic pain, or a gallbladder attack, it can last anywhere from an hour to several hours and is more likely to be triggered by large and fatty meals.
 This kind of pain comes and goes repeatedly.
 Chronic, ongoing pain that persists beyond a few hours may also occur, and may suggest a more severe gallbladder issue.

-The timing of the pain is important, says Allison Yang, MD, a gastroenterology and hepatology fellow at Brigham and Women’s Hospital in Boston.
+The timing of the pain is important, says Allison Yang, MD, a gastroenterologist at Weill Cornell Medicine in New York.
 Pain symptoms typically come within a couple hours after a meal, so if you are experiencing pain sooner, while eating or immediately after, that might be a tip off that it is not gallbladder disease.

 Pain relievers don’t help